crazynets1/fruits-endgame/README.md

 - **`clsx for conditional class names`**
 - **`react-confetti for win animation`**

+Customization
+- Add or remove words in `words.js`.
+- Change or add programming languages in `fruits.js`.
+- Adjust farewell messages in `utils.js`.

 ## Available Scripts
 In the project directory, you can run: